cloudera/hue/docs/user-guide/user-guide.md

 # Concept
-Hue consists in 4 apps in a single page interface that allow the users to perform data analyzes without losing any context.
+Hue consists in 4 apps in a single page interface that allow the users to perform data analyses without losing any context.
 The goal is to promote self service and stay simple like Excel so that 80% of the user can find, explore and query data and become more data driven.

 **1. Find or import your data**